 Where do I purchase my dance uniform?

-CSD wear (sweatpants, sweaters, long sleeve tops, tank tops, scarves, headbands, bumper stickers, therabands, etc.) can be purchased in the CSD office during office hours.
-We also sell convertible tights in ballet pink and tan tap in Child and Adult sizes, as well as Bun Kits.
+CSD wear (sweatpants, sweaters, long sleeve tops, tank tops, scarves, headbands, baseball caps, mugs, bumper stickers, therabands, etc.) can be purchased in the CSD office during office hours.
+We also sell nude suits, convertible tights (ballet pink, tan tap and black) in Child and Adult sizes, as well as Bun Kits.

 We also have a Dance Swap area in the rear lobby of the studio throughout the year, where parents can buy and sell gently used dancewear and shoes that are part of the CSD Dance Uniform.